Know the HGV zones

 Overtake with care

 Ensure that you have enough space ahead to complete your overtake before committing to the manoeuvre.
 Remember it takes more time to pass a large vehicle.
 Don’t pull back in too quickly.
-Make sure there is enough room between you and the HGV's front blind spot
+Make sure there is enough room between you and the HGV's front zone of limited vision.

 Don’t tailgate